Experimental Realization of All-Optical Terahertz Attoclock: Abstract

 \section{Abstract}

-The attoclock provides a powerful tool for studying ultrafast electron dynamics on the attosecond timescale.
-We demonstrate an all-optical terahertz (THz) attoclock that reconstructs electron dynamics during photoionization by detecting THz radiation emitted from gases ionized by the fundamental and second harmonic two-color laser fields, without the need for photoelectron detection.
-The polarization direction of the emitted THz field reflects the direction of the photoelectron drift velocity and thus encodes the effective delay.
-By measuring the THz waves from argon atoms ionized by the two-color fields, and by precisely controlling their relative phase and ellipticity, we observe intensity-dependent rotations of the THz polarization direction.
-Both experiment and time-dependent Schrödinger equation simulations reveal that the effective delay extracted from the THz polarization direction decreases with increasing laser intensity, consistent with conventional photoelectron attoclock results.
-Our experiment establishes the feasibility of the THz attoclock as a contactless probe of tunneling dynamics, with promising applications to condensed matter systems where photoelectron detection is impractical.
+The attoclock is a powerful tool for probing ultrafast electron dynamics with attosecond precision.
+Here, we demonstrate an all-optical terahertz (THz) attoclock that reconstructs photoionization dynamics by detecting the THz radiation emitted from Ar atoms ionized by two-color (800 nm/400 nm) laser fields.
+In this approach, the polarization direction of the emitted THz field reflects the direction of the photoelectron drift velocity and thus serves as a direct observable that encodes the effective ionization delay, analogous to the angular deflection of photoelectrons in conventional attoclocks.
+By precisely tailoring the relative phase and ellipticity of the driving fields, we observe intensity-dependent rotations of the THz polarization.
+These rotations, which reveal changes of the effective delay, are consistent with both conventional attoclock measurements and time-dependent Schr\"odinger equation simulations.
+Our experiment establishes the feasibility of the THz attoclock as a vacuum-free and contactless probe of tunneling dynamics, offering a transformative alternative for investigating condensed-matter systems where photoelectron detection is challenging.